Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The key is not in S.

-A TypedDict type A is consistent with TypedDict B if A is structurally compatible with B. This is true if and only if all of the following are satisfied:
+A TypedDict type B is assignable to a TypedDict type A if B is structurally assignable to A. This is true if and only if all of the following are satisfied:

-• For each item in B, A has the corresponding key, unless the item in B is read-only, not required, and of top value type (ReadOnly[NotRequired[object]]).
-[Edit: Otherwise, if the corresponding key with the same name cannot be found in ``A``, “__extra_items__” is considered the corresponding key.]
+• For each item in A, B has the corresponding key, unless the item in A is read-only, not required, and of top value type (ReadOnly[NotRequired[object]]).

-• For each item in B, if A has the corresponding key [Edit: or “__extra_items__”], the corresponding value type in A is consistent with the value type in B.
+• For each item in A, if B has the corresponding key, the corresponding value type in B is assignable to the value type in A.

 The following examples illustrate these checks in action.

-__extra_items__ puts various restrictions on additional items for type consistency checks:
+extra_items puts various restrictions on additional items for assignability checks:

 name: str